Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Dosa Korean Mastiff

-The Dosa Korea Mastiff has a very large wrinkled head, but it’s extremely dignified and easy going.
+The Dosa Korea Mastiff has a very large wrinkled head, but it’s extremely dignified and easygoing.
 It’s a large dog that likes to lean on you or lay on your lap.
-They make great watchdogs but suffer from separation anxiety and require constant mental stimulation.
+They make great watchdogs but suffer from separation anxiety if left alone for too long and require almost constant mental stimulation.

 8. French Bulldog